SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 14 March 2024 - Enhancement - Admin - Buttons overhaul [ID_39008]

-The buttons of the Admin app have been adjusted to be more in line with our upcoming new design.
+The buttons of the Admin app have been adjusted to be more in line with upcoming design changes.

 #### 11 March 2024 - Enhancement - Ordering DataMiner credits through Azure Marketplace [ID_38909]